 Email your feedback on the consultation document by 5pm on 31 May 2017 to FMSubmissions@mpi.govt.nz

 For your convenience, you can download a submission form.
 You are not required to use these forms.

 - the title of the consultation document in the subject line of your email

 While we prefer email, you can send your submission by post to:

 PO Box 2526

 Submissions are public information

+Any submission you make becomes public information.
+Anyone can ask for copies of all submissions under the Official Information Act 1982 (OIA).
+The OIA says we must make the information available unless we have a good reason for withholding it.
+You can find those grounds in sections 6 and 9 of the OIA.
 Tell us if you think there are grounds to withhold specific information in your submission.
-Reasons might include that it's commercially sensitive or it's personal information.
-However, any decision Fisheries New Zealand makes to withhold information can be reviewed by the Ombudsman, who may tell us to release it.
+Reasons might include, it's commercially sensitive or it's personal information.
+However, any decision MPI makes to withhold information can be reviewed by the Ombudsman, who may require the information be released.